 Dr. Ramon Griffin - Chief Culture Officer

-Dr. Ramon Griffin serves as Chief Culture Officer for the University of Chicago Charter School’s four campuses.
+Dr. Ramon Griffin serves as Chief Culture Officer for the University of Chicago Charter School’s three campuses.

 Dr. Griffin recently graduated from Michigan State University with a Ph.D. in K-12 Educational Administration focusing on the ramifications of ‘No Excuses’ discipline in urban schools, the hazardous effects of complex trauma, and the school to prison pipeline for adolescent black males.
 Professionally, Griffin has worked as a teacher, a dean of students and as a director of school culture in Charter Management Organizations (CMOs) in Houston, New Orleans,